iterative/dvc.org/content/docs/command-reference/add.md

 - `--external` - allow `targets` that are outside of the DVC repository.
 See [Managing External Data](/doc/user-guide/managing-external-data).

-  > Note that external outputs require an external cache setup (unless
+  > Note that external outputs typically require an external cache setup.
+See
-  > `--no-commit` is used), and are never pushed or pulled from/to
-  > [remote storage](/doc/command-reference/remote).
-See link above for more
+  > link above for more details.
-  > details.

 - `-h`, `--help` - prints the usage/help message, and exit.